YousefEZ/TFL-c/README.md

 ## Initialisation:

-1. an array of station is created, with the size defined in STATION_NUMBER (271), and the size of the array of links (in the statio) is defined in MAX_STATION_LINKS (10).
+1. an array of station is created, with the size defined in STATION_NUMBER (271), and the size of the array of links (in station) is defined in MAX_STATION_LINKS (10).

-2. The file *stations_db.csv* is opened in read, and is used to retrieve data about each station and it's links.
+2. The file *stations_db.csv* is opened in read.
+It's used to retrieve data about each station and it's links.
 Link's to_station are given the value -1.

 3. After all the stations have been initialised, then the links will find their true to_station id's values.

 ## Program